 When you are working on a document, it is kept in RAM.
 If the computer you're using is disconnected from power, your work is lost because it was not stored in permanent (non-volatile) memory.
-For this reason, we recommend saving your documents or other data to a non-volatile storage medium, such as a hard drive, SSD, or USB stick.
+For this reason, we recommend saving your documents or other data to a non-volatile storage medium, such as a hard drive, SSD (solid-state drive), or USB (universal serial bus) flash drive.

-Volatile memory is also sometimes referred to as temporary storage.
+Volatile memory is also sometimes called temporary storage.

 Why do computers have volatile memory?

 Volatile memory is much faster than non-volatile memory.
 However, it is also more expensive.
 Computers use volatile and non-volatile memory to help balance cost with performance.
-As faster technologies like NVMe become cheaper, it's possible in the future that computers may only use non-volatile memory.
+As faster technologies like NVMe (Non-Volatile Memory Express) become cheaper, it's possible in the future that computers may only use non-volatile memory.